isomerpages/moe-hci/_about-us/Careers/Non Teaching Positions.md

 •	Must be willing to stay-in at Boarding School and be able to perform night shifts during weekdays and weekends.

 <br><br>
+**Position: &nbsp;Procurement Officer**

+**Duties &amp; Responsibilities**

+1. Researching and identifying potential suppliers or vendors
+2. Evaluating supplier bids and proposals and negotiating contracts and prices
+3. Maintaining and updating procurement records and documentation
+4. Managing inventory levels and ensuring timely delivery of goods and services
+5. Monitoring vendor performance and addressing any issues or concerns
+6. Developing and implementing procurement policies and procedures
+7. Ensuring compliance with relevant laws and regulations
+8. Collaborating with other departments and stakeholders to identify and meet procurement needs
+9. Providing guidance and support to other team members involved in procurement activities.

+**Requirements**

+1. Diploma degree in business, supply chain management, or a related field.
+2. 2 years of experience in procurement
+3. Experience with procurement software and tools including GeBIZ
+4. Strong analytical, problem-solving skills and meticulous
+5. Excellent communication and interpersonal skills, with the ability to build relationships and influence stakeholders at all levels of the organization.
+6. Knowledge of procurement regulations, policies, and procedures.
+7. Experience with procurement software and tools.

+<br><br>
 **Position: &nbsp;Physics Laboratory Technician**

 Job Descriptions: